s-olivieri/Terraform-TGW-master/README.md

 # Terraform-TGW-master
-Terraform AWS TGW template with 3 VPCs
+Terraform AWS TGW template with 3 VPCs and a test S3 bucket